-This course will examine artistic development from infancy through adolescence with an emphasis on how sound art education can support, enrich, and nurture cognitive, emotional, and social development and enhance general education as well as art education.
-Classic and contemporary theories in the field of educational psychology and art education will be examined, and students will be encouraged to engage in small field-based inquiries related to topics discussed.
+Childhood through Adolescence 3 credits This course will examine artistic development from infancy through adolescence with an emphasis on how sound art education can support, enrich, and nurture cognitive, emotional, and social development and enhance general education as well as art education.
+Classic and contemporary theories in the field of educational psychology and art education will be examined.
+25 hours of fieldwork required.

-EAR 510 Instruction and Assessment in the Visual 3 credits
+EAR 510 Instruction and Assessment in the